Skeleton Coast (1987 film): Production

-Nadia Caillou, the daughter of screenwriter and author of the Private Army of Colonel Tobin series of novels Alan Caillou made her screenwriting debut in the film.
-She had acted in John Cardos's 1977 film Kingdom of the Spiders.
+Nadia Caillou, the daughter of screenwriter and author Alan Caillou, made her screenwriting debut in the film.
+She had previously acted in John Cardos's 1977 film Kingdom of the Spiders.
 Cardos claimed Harry Alan Towers reedited the film that destroyed the continuity of the story.

 Tullio Moneta was second-in-command to Mike Hoare when the latter led the 1981 Seychelles coup d'état attempt at Mahe Airport in the Seychelles and was sentenced to five years in prison in November 1981.

-Arnold Vosloo married his co-star Nancy Mulford.
+Arnold Vosloo married his co-star Nancy Mulford in 1988.
+They divorced in 1991.